Back to Blog

 How to Actually Transition

-Phase 1: Identify the 70% (Months 0-6)
+Phase 1: Identify the 70%

 Audit your operations with brutal honesty.
 Watch what your people actually do for a full week.
 Not what their job descriptions say.
 What they actually do.
 You'll find that 60 to 80% of the work in your organization is moving data between systems, filling out forms, chasing documents, making follow-up calls, updating records, coordinating between parties.

-You'll be surprised how many workflows pass all three.
+That work — the routing work — is what dies first.
 Most insurance CEOs I've done this exercise with find $500K to $2M in annual labor costs that are pure routing work, addressable with technology that exists right now.

-Phase 2: Deploy the Wedge (Months 6-18)
+Phase 2: Deploy the Wedge

 Start with the highest-volume, lowest-judgment tasks.
 The ones where the ROI is obvious and the risk of error is manageable.
 Pick two or three.
 Not ten.

-• Renewal outreach.
-AI-driven renewal reminders reach 70% of policyholders versus 35% by phone.
+• Renewal outreach — AI-driven renewal reminders reach 70% of policyholders versus 35% by phone.
 ROI on outbound renewal voice campaigns hits 1,000% — highest return of any AI use case in insurance.

-Phase 3: Build the Intelligence Layer (Months 18-36)
+Phase 3: Build the Intelligence Layer

 This is where it gets strategic.
 Phases 1 and 2 are about efficiency.
 Phase 3 is about building a fundamentally different kind of company.